nextcloud/spreed/docs/chat.md

     `message` | string | The message the user wants to say `actorDisplayName` | string | Guest display name (ignored for logged in users) `replyTo` | int | The message ID this message is a reply to (only allowed for messages from the same conversation and when the message type is not `system` or `command`)
+    `referenceId` | string | A reference string to be able to identify the message again in a "get messages" request, should be a random sha256 (only available with `chat-reference-id` capability)

 * Response:
     - Header: